annaharri89/stitchCounter/README.md

    /* Look into if strResProgress is needed in Counter */

-   /* TODO: implement add image(s) to counter project */
-    /* TODO: Implement share project to facebook, twitter, etc. */ /* TODO think about implementing a favorites list*/
+    /* TODO: implement new themes (rust: orange with blue accent) /* TODO: implement add image(s) to counter project */ /* TODO: Implement share project to facebook, twitter, etc. */ /* TODO think about implementing a favorites list*/